apacheignite/documentation/data-grid/page-memory.md

 Refer to [memory policies example](https://github.com/apache/ignite/blob/master/examples/src/main/java/org/apache/ignite/examples/datagrid/MemoryPoliciesExample.java) to see how to configure and use multiple memory regions in your cluster.

 ## Configuration Parameters

+`org.apache.ignite.configuration.MemoryPolicyConfiguration` supports the following parameters:
+[block:parameters]
+{
+  "data": {
+    "h-0": "Parameter Name",
+    "h-1": "Description",
+    "h-2": "Default Value",
+    "0-0": "`setName(...)`",
+    "0-1": "Unique memory policy name.",
+    "0-2": "Required parameter.",
+    "1-0": "`setSize(...)`",
+    "1-1": "Sets maximum memory region size defined by this memory policy.\n\nThe total size can not be less than 1 MB (TODO: double check) due to internal requirements.\n\nIf the overall memory usage goes beyond this parameter an out of memory exception will be thrown.
+To avoid this use an eviction algorithm or set this parameter to a bigger value.", "1-2": "Required parameter.",
+    "2-0": "`setSwapFilePath(...)`",
+    "2-1": "A path to the memory-mapped file the memory region defined by this memory policy will be mapped to.
+Having this path set, allows relying on swapping capabilities of an underlying operating system for the memory region.", "2-2": "Disabled by default.",
+    "3-0": "`setPageEvictionMode(...)`",
+    "3-1": "Sets one of the data pages eviction algorithms available for usage.
+Refer to [eviction policies](doc:evictions) for more details.", "3-2": "`DataPageEvictionMode#DISABLED`",
+    "4-0": "`setEvictionThreshold(...)`",
+    "4-1": "A threshold for memory pages eviction initiation.
+For instance, if the threshold is 0.9 it means that the page memory will start the eviction only after 90% of the memory region (defined by this policy) is occupied.", "4-2": "`0.9`",
+    "5-0": "`setEmptyPagesPoolSize(...)`",
+    "5-1": "TODO",
+    "5-2": "`100`"
+  },
+  "cols": 3,
+  "rows": 6
+}
+[/block]